“Anyone can transform healthcare, but it takes special people to transform lives. That’s what we do. We transform lives.”

 - Elliott met with this patient and had a place for him to live within two hours

-- An N Compass Patient Navigator followed up with the patient to ensure everything went according to plan and that he was getting the medical supplies he needed
+- A Patient Navigator followed up with the patient to ensure everything went according to plan and that he was getting the medical supplies he needed

 - Patient Navigators help patients achieve their best health by assisting with finding a provider, identifying gaps in care, finding resources or resolving road blocks.